iterative/dvc.org/content/docs/command-reference/import-url.md

 `.dvc` files support references to data in an external location, see [External Dependencies](/doc/user-guide/external-dependencies).
-In such an import `.dvc` file, the `deps` field stores the remote URL, and the `outs` field contains the corresponding local path in the <abbr>workspace</abbr>.
+In such an import `.dvc` file, the `deps` field stores the external URL, and the `outs` field contains the corresponding local path in the <abbr>workspace</abbr>.
 It records enough metadata about the imported data to enable DVC efficiently determining whether the local copy is out of date.

 Note that `dvc repro` doesn't check or update import `.dvc` files, use `dvc update` to bring the import up to date from the data source.

-DVC supports several types of (local or) remote locations (protocols):
+DVC supports several types of external locations (protocols):

 | Type      | Description                  | `url` format example                          |
 | --------- | ---------------------------- | --------------------------------------------- |